BulinThira/test_assignment/README.md

 # test_assignment

-#run this script in the first Docstring in Maya Script Editor after putting the .py file in the maya scripts folder
+#run the script in the first Docstring in Maya Script Editor after putting the whole folder in the maya scripts folder